soham-chitnis10/soham-chitnis10/README.md

 ### Hi there I'm Soham 👋

-#### I'm undergraduate student at BITS Pilani,Goa at Computer Science department.
-I am intrested in Computer Vision and exploring it in Robotics.
+#### I'm an undergraduate student at BITS Pilani, Goa in Computer Science.
+I am interested in Computer Vision, Deep Learning, Machine Learning, and Artificial Intelligence.

 <!--
 **soham-chitnis10/soham-chitnis10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.